-For the more adventurous among us, moving to another country is the opposite – it’s fun, exciting and brings lots of opportunities.
+For the more adventurous among us, moving overseas to teach English is the opposite – it’s fun, exciting and brings lots of opportunities.

 You’ll learn from experiencing a new culture and you’ll make new friends along the way.

-Moving to another country (like China) to teach can be fun and exciting.
+Moving to another country to teach can be fun and exciting.

-You’ll also get to eat new and interesting food, see amazing sights that you’ve never seen before (and probably will never see again) and travel, travel, travel.
+You’ll get to eat new and interesting food, see amazing sights that you’ve never seen before and travel, travel, travel.